PRiMA Aero Trasporti Italiani

-On 23 May 2011 a lawsuit against Eagles Airlines' use of the Eagles name was decided in favour of Alpi Eagles, as a result of which Eagles Airlines changed its name effective 27 May to PRiMA Aero Trasporti Italiani.

-The company terminated operations on 4 November 2011.
+On 23 May 2011 a lawsuit against the air carrier use of the Eagles name was decided in favour of Alpi Eagles (which had been declared bankrupt two years earlier), as a result of which the airline changed its name to PRiMA Aero Trasporti Italiani effective 27 May.
+Discouraged by this decision and faced with modest passenger traffic PRiMA halted operations on 4 November 2011.